vinitapenmatsa/Triangle-Challenge/README.md

 2. mvn clean install - to generate target resources.<br>
 3. mvn spring-boot:run (default port 8000 - optionally specify your own port with : -Dserver.port=YOUR_PORT_NUMBER ).<br>
    <b>Note</b> : you can also run this as a java application using : java -jar target/Triangle-Challenge-0.0.1-SNAPSHOT.jar.
-4. Once Application is up and running , you can access the API end points using you localhost and port number.
+4. Once Application is up and running , you can access the API end points using swagger UI on your localhost and port number.
    Example : http://localhost:8000/swagger-ui.html  ( change port number if required )
 5. Test API Results.
 6. Included Jacoco dependency for test coverage reports.